Indian Chief LSR 2-1 Pro Stock Spyder

 Without the saddlebags.
 Four heat shields.
 Uncompromised ground clearance.
+Compatible with passenger floorboards.
 High velocity merge collector with a 2" exit into a sound-cancelling muffler.
 Proven LSR 2-1 Pro Stock Challenge Design with Black Hole muffler core.
 A pure race, uncompromised design for street of touring.
 The Indian Chief 2-1 exhaust uses all of RB Racing's LSR 2-1 Black Hole and Pro Stock Spyder Technology.

 We designed this system for real world performance and in testing easily bested published 40-60 and 60-80 mph roll-ons in dead stock configuration.
 Indian Dealer upgrades to 116" are available for earlier models like the 2014 pictured above.
 It's all about torque.